runwayml/javascript/README.md

 ## Library

-Ideally this will become a JavaScript Library that manages the socket connections.
-For now all examples are using [socket.io](https://socket.io/) to get real-time data.
-Some examples use [p5.js](https://p5js.org/) to draw things on the canvas.
+This will soon become a JavaScript library that manages the connections and data streams with a simple API.

 ## Contributing